Bariba

 - Traditional Healers

-- Traditional healers, known as 'Bokono', are highly respected and play a vital role in the healthcare system.
-They use herbal remedies and spiritual rituals to treat various ailments.
+- Traditional healers, known as 'Bokono', play a vital role in health management, offering herbal remedies and spiritual guidance.

 - Gender Roles In Healthcare